hadarlevi154/NLP_RAG_IE_IR/RAG/README.md

 - `"your search query"` is the search query in quotes
 - `[path/to/corpus]` is the optional path to the corpus (needed to extract full document text)

+Possible queries:
+- Is salt (sodium and/or chloride) transport/permeability abnormal in CF?
+- What abnormalities of insulin secretion or insulin metabolism occur in CF patients?
+- Can CF be diagnosed prenatally?

 ## How It Works

 ### Indexing (create_index)